-Overall, about one in ten memory foam mattress reviews complain of sleeping uncomfortably hot.
-Conventional memory foams like those in Comfort Dreams and Tempurpedic tend receive the most complaints for heat retention.
+Overall, about one in ten reviews for memory foam mattress complain of sleeping uncomfortably hot.
+Conventional foams like those in Comfort Dreams and Tempurpedic tend receive the most complaints for heat retention.

 Gel foams, like those in the Sealy, Serta and Simmons mattresses were made in order to help reduce heat complaints, but have had limited success.
 Reviews show a slight difference in heat complaints, with the effects noticeable primarily in the first 10-15 minutes (until the gel meets body temperature).

 Plant-based memory foams like those from Amerisleep have an open-cell structure that improves airflow which helps to keep temperatures down.
 A study conducted by Cargill found plant-based foams to be more breathable than gel foams.

 In general, about 15% of reviewers report significant odor or off-gassing, usually attributed to chemicals used in manufacturing and dissipating within 1-3 weeks.
 Conventional memory foams are entirely synthetic, or petroleum-based.
 Synthetic foams typically receive higher reports of odors than their plant-based counterparts, especially very dense foams.

 Gel foam mattresses are essentially conventional foam with gel added.
 Gels are made from a number of different chemicals and can contribute to odor or off-gassing problems, though some gel lines have fewer complaints of odor than traditional foams.